-- module (types.ModuleType or str) the module or the path of the module - priority (str or int) the priority of the settings.
+- module (module object or string) the module or the path of the module - priority (string or int) the priority of the settings.
 Should be a key of SETTINGS PRIORITIES or an integer update (values, priority='project')

 Store key/value pairs with a given priority.